sbissantz/rarp/git.md

 To control your revisions, you need something substantial.
 Let's say a directory.
 Because we are reborn nerds, we use the terminal.
 Hands off the mouse folks!
-Press and hold <command> and tap <space>.
-If you see the Spotlight Search type "terminal".
+Press and hold `command` and tap `space`.
+If you see the Spotlight Search type "terminal" (omit quotes).
 If you face the scary dark black hole and the bright light shining prompt enter:

 ```
 mkdir -p test_dir ; cd test_dir
 ```

 The snippet creates a directory (`mkdir`) and made it your current working directory (`cd`).
 Double-check with `pwd` which is the instruction to print the current working directory.
-Robert (your computeralized servant) should spit out something like `Users/<username>/test_dir`.
+Robert (your silicon servant) should spit out `Users/<username>/test_dir`.

 ```
 pwd
 ```

 Now it's time to create a repo(sitory).
 You can talk to Robert very definitely:
 'Robert, use git to initialize a repository'.
-In codeish:
+In code-ish:

 ```
 git init